Your Path to Opportunity, Guided with Expertise.

 At The Trevino Law Firm, PLLC, our immigration attorneys help clients defend against removal from the United States by ways of different forms of relief, including cancellation of removal, adjustment of status, and asylum, among other things.
 Legal representation makes hearings more meaningful for immigrants and the process more efficient for the court system.
 Contact us at 210.227.3200 to schedule a Consultation.
 We will review your case and outline the next best steps to take.

-The immigration court hears a wide range of cases related to immigration law.
 Some of the most common types of cases that go before the immigration court include:

 The immigration court is not part of the criminal justice system and does not handle criminal cases.
 It is also not a part of the civil system and does not handle lawsuits or other civil matters and so does not follow the same procedures or timelines.
 The immigration court is specific only to immigration matters and has its own procedures and timelines.

-During an immigration hearing, the immigration judge will preside over the proceedings and make decisions based on the evidence and arguments presented by the parties involved.
+During an immigration hearing, the immigration judge will preside over the proceedings and make decisions based on the evidence

 The following is a summary of the general flow of an immigration hearing.